How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 Is the Airbnb Cleaning Fee Negotiable?

 If a guest messages you privately and asks if your cleaning fee is negotiable, consider your options before answering.
-If it’s your low season, or bookings are slow, then you could say yes as a means of boosting your booking rate.
-If it’s high season and your booking rate is good, rather don’t allow guests to negotiate your fee with you.
 More often than not, guests who want to negotiate rates from the get-go turn out to be problematic.

 How Can Your Airbnb Cleaning Fees Affect Your Listing Performance?

-The other option is to include your cleaning fees as part of your nightly stay rate.
+Besides charging a separate fee, you can include your cleaning fees as part of your nightly stay rate directly.
 To do this, take the cost of the cleaning fee divided by the total number of nights a guest stays.
 The amount will then be added to the nightly rate, bringing up the total cost.

 How Do I Change My Cleaning Fee Price on Airbnb?